sorphwer/jekyll-theme-panda/_posts/2020-6-19-dev-routine.md

 - Fix: Fix image/nav url issue when deploy with base_url

-- TODO: still working on mermaid.js loading issue
+- TODO: still working on mermaid.js loading issue(Current remediation methods is to add a 1500ms delay)

 ## Ver.
 Panda-0.2.4